-I started planning a gap year which I hoped to take after 6th form, where I hoped to work for a few months and then travel to multiple countries for a 6month period.
+I started planning a gap year which I hoped to take after 6th form, at 18, where I hoped to work for a few months and then travel to multiple countries for a 6month period.
 Unfortunately this idea did not receive much support from my African parents, and I went directly to university.
 I then planned for a trip directly after university, but was informed that finding a job should be my top priority.
 Although it took me about 6months to find a job, I was once again unable to fulfil my travel plans.

 After my training contract, between jobs, I gave myself a strategic five week break, where I decided to finally visit the first country that was on my travel list – Thailand.
 As it was such short notice, I could not find anyone who would join me, but I resolved that this would not be another reason I did not go.
 I jumped on a flight to Bangkok, arriving in country with a hotel booking for a two night stay, and as the traveller I aspired to be, decided to figure out the rest as I went along.

 The top 10 lessons I learnt from this experience:

 1. If we can perceive it, we can achieve it – visiting Thailand was just a dream for so many years.
 Having that warm humid Thai air engulf me as I walked out of the airport was a dream come true.

 2. We can learn a lot from cultures that are different from us – I loved how friendly and helpful many Thai people were

 3. The media rarely gives a full picture of places – sometimes the media has a tendency of showing a narrative of certain parts of the world.
 The reality can be more complex and surprisingly so.
 I was surprised how modernised many parts of Thailand are.